Weekly Spanish practice - how to organize your time

 Palabras bravas- episodes of 20 something minutes, for people from high beginner to high intermediate, they recap short grammar "problems" and then they play a game with a Spanish learner, a bit too slow for advanced though.
 One of the hosts is from Spain and the other from Latin America.

-Only for advanced learners you can try sopitas, short snippets of information about different topics or] this one with longer episodes, with the well known Spanish host Andreu Buenafuente and the comedian Berto Romero
+Advanced learners can try podcasts for natives, like am , 5min of news every day full of informal expressions, sopitas short snippets of information about different topics or this one with longer episodes, with the well known Spanish host Andreu Buenafuente and the comedian Berto Romero.

 MARTES - Reading